sarvesh-2109/QuizMaster/README.md

 ## **Credits**
 The quiz data used in this project was obtained from [Open Trivia Database]([url](https://opentdb.com/)).

+## **Contributions**
+Contributions to this project are welcome!
+If you find any issues or want to add new features, feel free to create a pull request.

 ## **Let's Get Started!**
 Are you ready to test your knowledge?
 Clone this repository, play some quizzes, and become a QuizMaster!